Mansfield teen in GB beauty contest organises dog walk to help seriously ill children

 She is set to join teenagers from across Great Britain in the grand finals of the pageant which is being held in Blackpool, in October.

 Lacey is asking for a minimum donation of £5.
-To find out how to join the dog walk and how to donate to the charity, contact Caroline by email at: [email protected] for all the details.
+To find out how to join the dog walk and how to donate to the charity, contact her mum Caroline by email at: [email protected] for details.